Klexus1/dvfza/README.md

 You need to have docker installed.
 It is a containerized app, so it needs to be run as such.
 DO NOT exec into the container using docker commands and work with it as if it was a server.
 Cheating won't be punnished but the fun will be gone.
-Check <a href="#how-to-run">how to run the app container</a>
+Check how to run the app container section bellow.

 # Game scenario:

 There are two flags on the server (container) that need to be found and captured. <br>
-Hint - you have the source code available :)
+Hint - have you ever thought that a file upload could be unsafe?

 If you were really stuck, there is the solution directory. <br>
 It holds two base64 encoded files with suggested solutions.
 Decode only the part1 first.

 # App description:

 Welcome to the finest Zipper App out there!
-You have files that you need to upload and download them as a zip files?
+You have a file that you need to zip?
 We have you covered, try it out!

-<i> Hint: try checking your localhost:5000 upon running the container. </i>
+<i> Hint: Start by checking your localhost:5000 upon running the container. </i>

-# How to run the app container {#how-to-run}
+# How to run the app container
 1) Perform your due diligence on the app, I mean it
-2) clone this repository
+2) Clone this repository
-4) in the root of the project, run ```docker build -t dvfza .```
+4) In the root of the project, run ```docker build -t dvfza .```
-5) run the app by ```docker run -p 0.0.0.0:5000:5000 -p 0.0.0.0:2222:2222 dvfza```
+5) Run the app by ```docker run -p 0.0.0.0:5000:5000 -p 0.0.0.0:2222:2222 dvfza```

 Have fun.